 And since hydrogen peroxide possesses a non-discriminating ability to kill, it's not recommended to use on open wounds.
 It kills healthy cells, and damages platelets and connective tissues, and as a result can severely inhibit the body's ability to repair itself.

 It's also really important to remember that just because you don't see foaming, it doesn't mean that hydrogen peroxide isn't killing, or that germs aren't present.
 It just means that there is no catalase.
 Some cells and most viruses don't produce catalase, but that doesn't mean that hydrogen peroxide is not actively killing them.
-It just means that they don't have the means to fight the peroxide off.
+It just means that they don't have the ability to fight the peroxide off.

 Looking for a great cleaner with powerful hydrogen peroxide and amazing scents?
 Look no further!
 Check out some of our top rated products below!